PassiveModding/sentimental/readme.md

 gcloud config set project sentimental-analysis
 ```

-Set the environment variable for the project id and region
+Set the environment variable for the project id and region [^project-id-region-footnote]
+[^project-id-region-footnote]: Note that exporting the variables will only be available for the current shell session.
+If you restart your shell, you will need to export them again.
 ```bash
 export PROJECT_ID=$(gcloud config get-value project) export REGION=australia-southeast2
 ```

 #### Configure authentication

 ```bash
 gcloud auth application-default login
 ```

 #### Enable GCP APIs

 The following APIs need to be enabled for your project in GCP:
 - [Service Usage API](https://console.cloud.google.com/apis/library/serviceusage.googleapis.com) - allows terraform to manage APIs required to run the application.
 - [Identity and Access Management (IAM) API](https://console.cloud.google.com/apis/library/iam.googleapis.com) - allows terraform to manage IAM roles and permissions.